 NEWS FOR LAWYERS AND SOURCING PROFESSIONALS

-Morgan Lewis partner Barbara Melby, the leader of our technology, outsourcing, and commercial transactions practice, has been invited to present at an upcoming Practising Law Institute (PLI) event, Outsourcing 2018: ITO, BPO and Cloud, in New York City.
-Barbara’s one-hour presentation will take place Friday, November 2, at 11:15 am.
-She will discuss intellectual property issues in outsourcing, including the following topics:
+Partner Barbara Melby, the leader of our technology, outsourcing, and commercial transactions practice, will be presenting “Intellectual Property Issues in Outsourcing” at Practising Law Institute’s (PLI’s) upcoming Outsourcing 2019: Innovation and Disruption program in New York.
+Barbara’s one-hour presentation will take place on Thursday, October 31 at 1:15 pm ET.
+She will discuss intellectual property (IP) issues in outsourcing, including the following topics: